 Follow the steps to register post-1989 forest land

-Before you register as a participant in the ETS, you'll need written consent to join from certain people or organisations that have an interest in the land or forest.
+Before you register as a participant in the ETS, you'll need written consent from certain people or organisations that have an interest in the land or forest.

-Written consent must be provided using the prescribed form – Interested party consent.
+Written consent must be provided using the Interested party consent form.

-Download the interested party consent form [PDF, 251 KB]
+Download the Interested party consent form [PDF, 300 KB]

-Carbon credits in the ETS are called New Zealand Units (NZUs), and are stored and transferred through the New Zealand Emission Trading Register (NZETR).
+Carbon credits in the ETS are called New Zealand Units (NZUs).
+These are stored and transferred through the New Zealand Emission Trading Register (NZETR).
 To receive NZUs from the government for your forest, you'll need a holding account with NZETR.

-You'll earn NZUs as carbon stocks in your forest increase, and pay units to the government if your forest's carbon stocks decrease – for example, when you harvest your forest.
+You'll earn NZUs as carbon stocks in your forest increase.
+You will have to pay units to the government if your forest's carbon stocks decrease – for example, when you harvest your forest.